 Seal if Off

 Whether you opted for diluted paint or went the chemical route with vinegar, seal your work with a few coats of clear, matte polyurethane.
-Because you want a more rustic appearance, don't sand between coats and instead of using a brush.
+Because you want a more rustic appearance, don't sand between coats and wipe the finish on instead of using a brush.
 Picture frames aren't handled regularly, so you can get away with two coats versus the standard three to four.